kalekdev/uni/semester-1/nus-1/notes.typ

 When a load is connected to a voltage divider, it is effectively in parallel with the 2nd resistor and thus reduces the voltage at V_OUT.
 Furthermore, there are very high power losses, which is why voltage dividers are usually used for measuring resistances rather than as voltage regulators (where switching supplies / OPAMPs excel).

+=== Measuring Resistance
 When measuring circuits, voltmeters ideally have an infinitely high resistance and ammeters should have a resistance as close to 0 as possible.
 If the resistance of a measuring device is known, the error can be corrected or alternatively a more suitable resistance can be chosen for the expected voltage to prevent damaging the meter without massively affecting the measurement.

+Regardless, it is best that the ammeter is included in the parallel path of the target resistor, so that its erroring resistance only exists in the denominator and leads to a smaller error than if it were connected outside of the voltmeters connection:
+#grid(
+  columns: (auto, auto),
+  align: horizon,
+  image("images/resistance-measurement.png", width: 70%),
+  $
+    R = (U_V - U_A) / I_A
+  $,
+)

+== TODO
+The internal resistance of a current source is in parallel, as a series resistance wouldn't influence the output current.
+Therefore the internal resistance of an ideal current source is infinite, so that the entire current flows through the output path.